Sahaab-Ji/calculater/README.md

 # Calculater

-A simple, beginner-friendly calculator built with vanilla JavaScript, HTML, and CSS.
+A simple Javascript Based, beginner-friendly calculator built with vanilla JavaScript, HTML, and CSS.

 This small project is designed to help beginners learn basic DOM manipulation and event handling in JavaScript by building a functional calculator.